w3c/webextensions/proposals/public-suffix.md

 is already available and therefore this proposal would not be adding any overhead in terms of browser footprint due to storing the entire PSL.

-For example, Firefox *does* already need to distinguish known vs unknown eTLDs in order to determine whether to issue a search query or whether to try a navigation, when a user enters a domain-like string in the navigation bar.
-In such instances, a PSL lookup is made and:
+For example, Firefox *does* already need to distinguish known vs unknown eTLDs, when determining whether to search or navigate upon receiving input into the url bar (described in the [Use Cases](#use-cases) section).

-* If the domain has a known eTLD, attempt to navigate.
-* If the domain has an unknown eTLD, use a search engine.

 ##### 3.4 Recommendation

-It is recommended that this API should only expose known eTLDs, and leave it up to extensions to handle unknown eTLDs because:
+It is recommended that this API should provide the ability to determine whether or not a candidate domain has a known eTLD.

-* none of the use cases identified later in this proposal are relevant to non-public (intranet) hostnames
-* unknown eTLDs due to out-of-date PSL datasets, although possible, are likely to be somewhat infrequent and temporary
-* even if it were possible to make certain performance optimisations by assuming all single-label eTLDs are valid, any associated performance benefits may not be significant

 #### 4. IDN